CENTER FOR INTERNATIONAL FORESTRY RESEARCH (CIFOR)

 LAND INVESTMENT FOR TRANSFORMATION PROGRAMME (LIFT) (DAI Global)

-John Leckie is a Principal Consultant in DAI Europe’s Land Tenure and Property Rights team, and has 19 years of international project experience in the land, natural resources, and environment sectors in Europe, Africa, Central and Southeast Asia, and South America.
+John Leckie is DAI’s Global Practice Lead for Land Tenure and Property Rights, and has 20 years of international project experience in the land, natural resources, and environment sectors in Europe, Africa, Central and Southeast Asia, and South America.
 His training in land use planning and extensive experience in land registration projects give John a sound understanding of land governance issues.
-John has expertise in land tenure regularisation, land administration, geographic information systems (GIS), and participatory tenure and resource mapping, including the use of “crowd-sourcing” techniques.
-John worked as the Senior Registration Advisor in Rwanda on the award-winning Land Tenure Regularisation Support Programme, where he established a large GIS and map production department, introducing open source GIS tools for the systematic processing of cadastral data.
-He is currently the Registration Advisor to the DFID-funded Land Investment for Transformation programme in Ethiopia, and is Technical Director to two of DAI’s EC-funded land and resource governance projects in Malawi and Liberia.
+He has specific expertise in land tenure regularization, land administration, geographic information systems (GIS), and participatory tenure and resource mapping.
+John worked as the Senior Registration Advisor in Rwanda on the award-winning Land Tenure Regularization Support Program.
+He is currently the Registration Advisor to the DFID-funded Land Investment for Transformation (LIFT) program in Ethiopia, and supports DAI’s land tenure and property rights projects across the globe.

 Workwoha Mekonen is a sociologist and gender specialist by profession.
 Over the last 30 years, she has worked for the government of Ethiopia, and international and national NGOs, as well as for the USAID Ethiopia program.
 She has also worked with international development consulting companies such as OSC (Orgut-Scanagri Consortium), COWI, DevTech, and DAI Europe.
 Most of her engagement is in the fields of rural development, food security, agriculture, and land administration.
 Since May 2014, Workwoha has worked as a Gender and Social Development Expert for the DFID funded LIFT (Land Investment for Transformation) Program.
 In this assignment, she is responsible to protect land rights of women and other vulnerable groups through engaging landholders themselves, grass roots service providers, and policy makers.
 She holds a BS in Sociology.